-On October 19, 2016, the Anti-Bullying Institute welcomed school administrators, educators, law enforcement officials, psychologists, youth organization leaders, community representatives, parents and others who have committed themselves to ending bullying.
-Participants attended our second annual conference from all over the U.S. at the Riverside Convention Center.
+Since 2014, the Anti-Bullying Institute has held conferences where we have welcomed school administrators, educators, law enforcement officials, psychologists, youth organization leaders, community representatives, parents and others who have committed themselves to ending bullying.
+Participants from all over the U.S. have attended our annual conferences at the Riverside Convention Center.

-On November 13, 2017, the Anti-Bullying Institute held it's 3rd Annual Conference at the Riverside Convention Center.
-We had dynamic speakers again this year, that educated our attendees on the latest information and strategies to combat bullying.
-Resources were shared and solutions given, to reduce bullying and cyberbullying in schools and community centers, to help promote positivity and making our children happier, kinder and more successful.
+On November 5, 2018, the Anti-Bullying Institute will hold its 4th Annual Anti-Bullying Conference at the Riverside Convention Center.
+We have invited dynamic speakers again this year who will educate our attendees on the latest information and strategies to combat bullying.
+Resources and solutions will be given to reduce bullying and cyberbullying in schools and community centers, and to help promote positivity and empathy to make our children happier, kinder and more successful.

 For more information on anti-bullying parent classes, staff training, our new HERO Program, or to support the Anti-Bullying Institute, please contact: